nipy/mindboggle/LABELS.rst

 ------------------------------------------------------------------------------
 [1] This was eliminated because it spanned the superior temporal sulcus fundus
     and because the anterior boundary was ambiguous.
+[2] For "1st segment posterior superior temporal sulcus /
+    primary intermediate sulcus" the standard abbreviations are "csts1/pis" or, if you like, you can just drop the "pis" part and go with csts1, which forms the bulk of the boundary.
+The abbreviation is used in the recent Petrides atlas and some other sources and stands for "caudal superior temporal sulcus, 1st segment".
+[3] For "1st transverse temporal sulcus and Heschl sulcus" it's important
+    to realize that these are two different sulci that form two different boundaries around Heschl's gyrus (the former is the anterior boundary;
+    the latter is the posterior boundary).
+So both should be included.
+    The standard abbreviations are "ftts" and "hs".
+It may appear that these sulci form a single, unbroken boundary of Heschl's gyrus, but they actually do not intersect.
+So for labeling figures, having an abbreviation associated with a line in front of Heschl's and one associated with a line behind Heschl's is fine.
+And accurate.
-[2] The insula lies b/w these regions and is separated from them by the
+[4] The insula lies between these regions and is separated from them by the
     circular sulcus which is marked by an easily distinguished fold deep within the Sylvian fissure.
-[3] This is the case in some, but not all, hemispheres.
+[5] This is the case in some, but not all, hemispheres.
 It occurs when the
     superior rostral sulcus fails to intersect with the cingulate sulcus.
-[4] The pericalcarine region lies between these 2 regions.
+[6] The pericalcarine region lies between these 2 regions.
 As defined in
     "Regions bounded by sulcal margins", the pericalcarine cortex (21) dorsal (with 5) and ventral (with 13) boundaries are formed by the lateral margins of the dorsal and ventral banks of the calcarine sulcus